ls1intum/Artemis/docs/dev/setup/local-database-tests.rst

 Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Database tests are standard server integration tests executed against real database (MySQL or Postgres) started as Docker containers.
-Gradle test task will automatically pull necessary images and start Docker containers.
+Database tests are the standard server integration tests executed against a real database (MySQL or Postgres) started as Docker containers.
+The Gradle test task will automatically pull the necessary images and start the containers.

 Before running those tests, make sure that the following steps were executed: